Karl A. Britto

 Professor Britto’s teaching and research interests include Francophone colonial and postcolonial literatures of Vietnam, Africa and the Caribbean.

-If you would like to meet but are unable to attend office hours at the scheduled time, please email me.
+If you would like to meet but are unable to attend office hours at the scheduled time, or if you can't access the sign-up sheet, please get in touch with me via email.

 "'Madame, je ne suis pas une jeune fille': Phạm Duy Khiêm's La Place d'un homme," French Studies 74.4 (October 2020)